SDRausty/buildAPKs/docs/easilyBuildAndroidAPKsOnDevice.md

 Install [Termux.](https://termux.com/)

 Run the following commands in [Termux;](https://termux.com/) Hint copyNpaste the following four lines into Termux.
-Run each of the following command lines separately, as running them all at once may generate erounius errors.
+Run each of the following command lines separately, as running them all at once may generate errors.

 ```
 pkg up